mmelamud-godaddy/how-to-become-a-better-developer/common-mistakes.md

  - **If Only the Business Would Get the Requirements Right!**

-It's wrong to assume that developers job is to write code and someone elses job to tell developers what code to write.
-Business cannot simply tell you what the sollution is so you can translate that into code.
+It's wrong to assume that developers job is to write code and someone elses job is to tell developers what code to write.
+Business cannot simply tell you what the sollution to a problem is so you can translate that into code.

  - **Speed is all That Matters!**